strohs/aws-cda-notes/study-notes-JUNE2018.md

 * After your AWS resources are deployed, you can modify and update them in a controlled and predictable way, in effect applying version control to your AWS infrastructure the same way you do with your software

+## Benefits
+* infrastructure is provisioned consistently, with fewer mistakes
+* less time and effort than configuring things manually
+* you can version control and peer review your templates
+* free to use (charged for what you create)
+* can be used to manage updates and dependencies
+* can be used to rollback and delete the entire stack as well

 ## CloudFormation Stack vs. Template
 * A CloudFormation Template is essentially an architectural diagram
 * A CloudFormation Stack is the end result of that diagram (i.e. what is actually provisioned)